Religious and Faith-Based Rehab

-Faith-based rehab programs incorporate the practices and principles of religion in an environment that addresses substance abuse with the support of your higher power and faith community.
+Faith-based rehab programs incorporate the practices and principles of religion into an environment that addresses substance abuse with the support of a higher power and faith-based community.
 In some faith-based drug rehab programs, your religious beliefs may be a primary focus of treatment.
 These programs might be named after religious figures or held in nearby affiliated houses of worship.
-Others may incorporate other treatment modalities while keeping a significant religious influence.
+Others may incorporate other treatment modalities while keeping a significant spiritual influence.

-Even more new-age approaches to addiction treatment incorporate various tenets of religion and spirituality with locations that may seem more like a hospital or even a residential center.
-Here, we will talk about the different types of faith-based rehab programs, their various approaches, and help you determine if faith-based rehab is right for you.
+Even more new-age approaches to addiction treatment incorporate various tenets of religion and spirituality in locations that may seem more like hospitals or even residential centers.
+Here, we will talk about the different types of faith-based rehab programs and their various approaches, as well as helping you determine if faith-based rehab is right for you.

 Faith-based rehab is a term used to describe a program of substance abuse treatment that draws on participants’ belief systems to help them in recovery.
 It is sometimes also called religious rehab.
 A common example of a faith-based treatment program is the peer support group Alcoholics Anonymous (AA), which is not affiliated with one particular religion but encourages participants to call on a higher power for support.1 AA is traditionally held in a group format and draws upon reading, reflection, and discussion from a book of teachings called the Big Book.1

-A faith-based rehab program does not have to be tied to a specific religion but can borrow tenets and practices from many.
-For many people in recovery, incorporating principles of faith or religion strengthens their commitment to treatment by creating a connection to treatment providers and other members of their program.
+A faith-based rehab program does not have to be tied to a specific religion, but it can borrow tenets and practices from many.
+For many people in drug and alcohol addiction recovery, incorporating principles of faith or religion strengthens their commitment to treatment by creating a connection to treatment providers and other members of their program.

-If someone draws hope, joy, or motivation from their faith, then participating in a faith-based rehab program can be a large asset in recovery.
-A 2019 paper from the Journal of Religion and Health identified that in over 80% of published literature about the influence of religion on recovery from substance abuse, faith is a positive factor.2 The authors elaborated that spirituality does not only have individual benefits for a recovering person but the community atmosphere of faith-based rehab helps them to navigate crises and find strength.2 After treatment, some evidence shows that regular participants in Alcoholics Anonymous meetings have significantly higher rates of abstinence than those who do not attend AA.3
+If someone draws hope, joy, or motivation from their faith, then participating in a faith-based drug or alcohol rehab program can be a real asset in recovery.
+A 2019 paper from the Journal of Religion and Health identified that in over 80% of published literature about the influence of religion on recovery from substance abuse, faith is a positive factor.2 The authors elaborated that spirituality does not only have individual benefits for a recovering person, but that the community atmosphere of faith-based rehab helps them to navigate crises and find strength.2 After treatment, some evidence shows that regular participants in Alcoholics Anonymous meetings have significantly higher rates of abstinence than those who do not attend AA.3

 There has also been a recent push in government programs to incorporate faith-based organizations in our national response to addiction.
 Programs like the Substance Abuse and Mental Health Services Administration (SAMHSA) Faith-Based and Community Initiative (FBCI) aids religious and community organizations by reaching underserved populations in need of substance abuse treatment through grant funding, training, and education.4 As we shift focus from individual responsibility to providing collective or community support, calling on faith leaders and community members can be a vital resource in combating addiction in the United States.

 There are elements of drug and alcohol addiction treatment that are consistent among most religious and non-religious rehab programs.
 Both program types should address the cravings and urges to use drugs or alcohol by developing relapse prevention skills.
-Rehab programs may use modalities like cognitive-behavioral therapy or contingency management which attempt to reinforce abstinence from drinking or using drugs through behavioral cues or tangible rewards.6, 7 All addiction treatment should be evidence-based, and these approaches have become best practices in addiction treatment.
+Rehab programs may use modalities like cognitive behavioral therapy or contingency management, which attempt to reinforce abstinence from drinking or using drugs through behavioral cues or tangible rewards.6, 7 All addiction treatment should be evidence-based, and these approaches have become best practices in addiction treatment programs.